 Intellectual Property Clinic

-Building on Arizona Law’s strengths in intellectual property law, the Intellectual Property Clinic (IP Clinic) is a legal clinic that counsels startup and ongoing businesses on securing, maintaining, protecting and enforcing their intellectual property (IP) rights, including rights in patents, trade secrets, trademarks and copyrights.
+Building on Arizona Law’s strengths in intellectual property law, the Intellectual Property Clinic (IP Clinic) is a legal clinic that counsels startup and ongoing businesses on securing, maintaining, and protecting their intellectual property (IP) rights, including rights in patents, trade secrets, trademarks and copyrights.

 For Our Students